 Let’s make a quick overview on how to build a report in Jira with Planyway.
 In order to create a detailed report of your working hours in Jira, you need to use tab ‘Reports’.
 There you can filter out the tracked time by project and by user, also you can set the date range to check reported hours for a specific period of time.

-Suggested time tracking tools will give you a way more transparency into how your team is spending their time and help you see if someone gets bogged down.
+Suggested Jira time tracking tools will give you a way more transparency into how your team is spending their work time and will tell you if someone is getting bogged down.
 It will also give you a hand with resource allocation by allowing you to make better estimates of how long tasks will take in the future.
 So, make a list of things you expect from the time tracking and choose the one that fits better to get started.